 $16.95

 Our all natural Beef Training Treats are a healthy, high reward and bite-size treat perfect for training and rewarding (and great as toy stuffers too!).
 Australian made and sourced, our all natural & freeze dried raw suitable for dogs and puppies of all sizes.
 A high reward and single protein treat, containing no artificial flavours, preservatives or colours.
-Made from 100% Australian beef heart, sweet potato, hemp seed powder, kale & rosemary.
+Made from 100% Australian beef heart, sweet potato, chia seed, kale & rosemary.
 Our Training Treats are perfectly sized to easily reward your dog when training.
 At Houndztooth we believe that dogs are more than just pets, they’re part of the family.
 Our dogs deserve only the best and that is the reason we have created our 100% natural Training Treats.
 A healthy and nutritious treat that your dog will love.
 Sourced from 100% natural Australian ingredients to promote your dog’s overall health and wellbeing.
+“Enjoy a special discount on this premium product, available for a limited time due to its best-before date of 20/10/2024 – same high quality, just with extra savings!”

 2. Use a conditioning spray